GrieferAtWork/deemon/include/deemon/dec.md

 }
 ```

-If this function returns `false`, the dec file cannot be loaded, all already-performed incref operations are reverted, and behavior is the same as if `er_deemon_build_id` were wrong.
+If this function returns `false`, the dec file cannot be loaded, all already-performed incref operations are reverted, and behavior is the same as if `er_deemon_build_id` were wrong (i.e.: the `.dec` file is outdated and can't be used).

 #### Layout